fancompute/wavetorch/README.md

 This package is for solving and optimizing (learning) on the two-dimensional (2D) scalar wave equation.
 Vowel data from [Prof. James Hillenbrand](https://homepages.wmich.edu/~hillenbr/voweldata.html) is in `data/`, study scripts are in `study/`, and the package itself is in `wavetorch/`.
 This package uses `pytorch` to perform the optimization and gradient calculations.

-The best entry points are the study scripts which are described in the section below.
+The best entry points to this package are the study scripts which are described below.

-## Formulation
+## Implementation

-TODO.
+ - [ ] Describe the finite difference formulations
+ - [ ] Describe how convolutions are used to implement the spatial FDs
+ - [ ] Describe the adiabatic absorber formulation
+ - [ ] Describe `WaveCell()`
+ - [ ] Describe data loading and batching

 ## Studies